yuval-cohen/word_search_py/README.txt

 contains the words "be", "ha", and "ah".
 It should not contain "bee" or "ebb" or "he" or "hah".

-Your program prints any word found to the standard output.

-Your program assumes that the word list file contains no duplicated words and that all inputs are valid.
+The program prints any word found to the standard output, it assumes that the word list file contains no duplicated words and that all inputs are valid.

-Your program is not tolerant to word files that contain a mixture of upper and lower case words and of words that contain punctuation.
+The program is not tolerant to word files that contain a mixture of upper and lower case words and of words that contain punctuation.

-The program expects the grid as a parameter to WordSearch and print the results to the standard output.
+The program expects the word-list file and the grid as n words each word with m characters and print the results to the standard output.
 To run simply type:
-python main.py
+python word_search_app.py <word-list-file> <gird>
+e.g.
+python word_search_app.py word.list abc ret zov shv

 The output is a list of found words separated by newlines.

 Comments:
 (1) in word_search.py:
-    You can choose to import WordList class from either WordListTree or from WordListSet:
-    // by comment in/out one of the following import: from word_list import WordListTree as WordList
+    You can choose to import either WordListTree or from WordListSet as WordList: from word_list import WordListTree as WordList
+    or
-    #from word_list import WordListSet as WordList
+    from word_list import WordListSet as WordList